ccb-hms/ontology-mapper/README.md

 `save_mappings` : bool
     Save the generated mappings to a file (specified by `output_file`)

+`use_cache` : bool
+    Use the cache for the ontology.
+More details are below.

+`term_type` : str
+    Determines whether the ontology should be parsed for its classes (ThingClass), properties (PropertyClass), or both.
+Possible values are ['classes', 'properties', 'both'].
+If it does not match one of these values, the program will throw a ValueError.

 All default values, if they exist, can be seen above.

 ### Return Value